ctford/traversy/README.md

 ## Is this stable enough to use in production?

-No. The design is still in flux, and the API may change radically.
+Traversy is in production use on the project it originated from, but the API may yet change.